Eomm/blog-posts/posts/bonus-fastify-encapsulation.md

 By doing this, we are creating two child contexts from the root context.
 Note that the first argument of the `register` method is a function that represents the _plugin instance_.
-Its first argument, named `instance` is the _context_ itself and gives us access to all the [Fastify's server methods](https://www.fastify.io/docs/latest/Reference/Server/).
+Its first argument, named `instance` is the _context_ itself and gives us access to all of [Fastify's server methods](https://www.fastify.io/docs/latest/Reference/Server/).

-We can visualize our code structure as follow, but it will look like the previous image that we recreate with the Fastify Plugin System:
+We can visualize our code structure as follows, but it will look like the previous image that we recreate with the Fastify Plugin System:

 [![](https://mermaid.ink/img/pako:eNqNkD0PgkAMhv_KpTMOOjKYAC7GuKiDwjk0XJWLckeOkvgR_7sVIq52ap8879D3CaU3BDGcAzaV2i20UzKPYuM9q6RprrZEtt6ppWsZXUnHyWSe_GWlg5UUmXdMN1bTPvu798fBSEcy63O_-_A1UuFZNvLVlwvO8xHngiGCmkKN1shXz4-mgSuqSUMsq8Fw0aDdSzzs2G_vroSYQ0cRdI1BpoVFKaOG-ITXVigZyz6sh5r6tl5v4glkyQ)](https://mermaid.live/edit#pako:eNqNkD0PgkAMhv_KpTMOOjKYAC7GuKiDwjk0XJWLckeOkvgR_7sVIq52ap8879D3CaU3BDGcAzaV2i20UzKPYuM9q6RprrZEtt6ppWsZXUnHyWSe_GWlg5UUmXdMN1bTPvu798fBSEcy63O_-_A1UuFZNvLVlwvO8xHngiGCmkKN1shXz4-mgSuqSUMsq8Fw0aDdSzzs2G_vroSYQ0cRdI1BpoVFKaOG-ITXVigZyz6sh5r6tl5v4glkyQ)